Mothpy/postgreSQL_CRUD_with_knex/README.md

 To complete this assessment, you will need to complete the tasks described below to get the tests to pass.

 ## Existing files
-In this lesson, all the required server routes have already set up for you, so you won't have to edit the src/restaurants/restaurants.router.js file.
+In this lesson, all the required server routes have already set up for you, so you won't have to edit the `src/restaurants/restaurants.router.js` file.
 The test suite will automatically set up a test database, then migrate and seed the database with some test data as well.
 Take some time to understand the content of the existing files.

-You will then have to write Knex queries to complete the functions defined inside the src/restaurants/restaurants.service.js and src/restaurants/restaurants.controller.js files.
+You will then have to write Knex queries to complete the functions defined inside the `src/restaurants/restaurants.service.js` and `src/restaurants/restaurants.controller.js` files.

 ## Tasks
 In src/restaurants/restaurants.service.js:

-Complete the create() function to create a new restaurant in the restaurants table, returning all columns of the newly created restaurant in the result.
+Complete the `create()` function to create a new restaurant in the restaurants table, returning all columns of the newly created restaurant in the result.

-Complete the destroy() function to delete a restaurant given the restaurant ID.
+Complete the `destroy()` function to delete a restaurant given the restaurant ID.

 In src/restaurants/restaurants.controller.js:

-Update the create() route handler to call the create() method of the service and return a 201 status code along with the newly created restaurant.
+Update the `create()` route handler to call the create() method of the service and return a `201 status code` along with the newly created restaurant.

-Validate that the request body only contains the properties restaurant_name, cuisine, and address, and validate that each property has a value.
-Return a 400 status code if the validation fails.
+Validate that the request body only contains the properties `restaurant_name`, `cuisine`, and `address`, and validate that each property has a value.
+Return a `400 status code` if the validation fails.

-Update the destroy() route handler to call the delete() method of the service, and return a 204 status code upon successful restaurant deletion.
+Update the `destroy()` route handler to call the `delete()` method of the service, and return a 204 status code upon successful restaurant deletion.